Gloria Williams

-Gloria Williams (August 1, 1942 - July 5, 2000) was an American singer notable for being the original lead singer of an early incarnation of Martha and the Vandellas under the name The Del-Phis.
+Gloria Williams (born Gloria Jean Williamson; August 1, 1942 – July 5, 2000) was an American singer who was the original lead singer of an early incarnation of Martha and the Vandellas under the name The Del-Phis.

+Life and career

-Born Gloria Jean Williamson in Detroit, Michigan in 1942, Williams auditioned for a spot in a girl group in 1957, and found herself accompanying Annette Beard, Rosalind Ashford and Martha Reeves in the christened Del-Phis.
+Born Gloria Jean Williamson in Detroit, Michigan on August 1, 1942, Williams auditioned for a spot in a girl group in 1957, and found herself accompanying Annette Beard, Rosalind Ashford and Martha Reeves in the christened Del-Phis.

 The group performed in benefits and high school parties before being signed to the Chess Records subsidiary Checkmate (later bought by Motown Records), where the group recorded a single, "I'll Let You Know", with Williams on lead.
 Once at Motown, the group sang backing vocals for other acts/artists on studio recordings, such as Marvin Gaye during this period.
 Williams sang lead on an early single, "There He Is (At My Door)", on the Mel-O-Dy subsidiary of Motown after the group changed their name to The Vels.
 On the single's flip side, "You'll Never Cherish A Love So True", she shares the lead with Rosalind Ashford, who recorded a spoken part.

-After the single failed to make an impact on the charts, Williams left the group, leaving the group as a trio.
+After realizing the pressures of show business, Williams left the group, leaving the group as a trio and remaining a teacher and choir director at a local church in Detroit.
 The group went on to international success with Reeves as lead singer under the name of Martha and the Vandellas.

-Williams died of diabetes complications in Detroit on July 5, 2000.
-She was 57 years old.
+Williams died from complications of diabetes in Detroit, on July 5, 2000, at the age of 57.